 - Variety of repayment terms to choose from, typically ranging from three to seven years, so you can find a repayment term with a monthly payment that fits your budget

-- Some lenders have no origination fees or prepayment penalties, like Discover Personal Loans
+- No origination fees or prepayment penalties from some lenders, including Discover Personal Loans

-If you find yourself struggling to get back on your feet or not sure which direction to go in, it may be time to consult with a debt counselor, or look into consolidating your debt to assist you.
+If you find yourself struggling to get back on your feet or not sure which direction to go in, it may be time to consult with a debt counselor.
+You could also look into consolidating your debt to assist you.
 Use our debt consolidation calculator to see if a Discover personal loan is right for you.